-✓ PBIS practices will be set in place.

-- ✓ Consequences for violating behavioral and academic expectations will be fair and will be disseminated to and understood by all students and staff. - ✓ Staff will respond fairly and consistently to violations and disciplinary issues. - ✓ Discipline will be a developmental process aimed at changes in behavior and attitude and will not be merely a punitive reaction.
+- ✓ PBIS practices will be set in place. - ✓ Consequences for violating behavioral and academic expectations will be fair and will be disseminated to and understood by all students and staff. - ✓ Staff will respond fairly and consistently to violations and disciplinary issues. - ✓ Discipline will be a developmental process aimed at changes in behavior and attitude, rather than merely a punitive reaction.